Two dimensional integral representations via branches of the Bruhat-Tits tree: Main results

-As for the preceding result, we prove a generalization of Theorem \ref{t3} above that is too technical to present here.
-It is Theorem \ref{t6} in \S8.
-After that, we give a general result for totally indecomposable two dimensional representations, i.e., faithful two dimensional representation of non-abelian groups.
-This is Theorem \ref{t7} in \S9.
-For the particular case of dihedral groups, we have a very explicit result that is obtained, as usual, by restricting the base field to the field of definition.
-We denote by $h_K(2)$ the order of the annihilator of $2$ in the class group of $K$.
+For the particular case of dihedral groups, we have a very explicit result that is obtained, as usual, by restricting the base field $K$ to the field of definition $K_0$.

-\begin{Thm} Any faithful irreducible representation of a dihedral group $D_n$ is conjugate, over its field of definition $K$, to precisely $2h_K(2)$-representations over the ring of integers $\mathcal{O}_K$ that are pairwise non-conjugate, if $n$ is either a prime power or twice a prime power.
+\begin{Thm} Any faithful irreducible representation of a dihedral group $D_n$ is conjugate, over its field of definition $K_0$, to precisely $2h_K(2)$-representations over the ring of integers $\mathcal{O}_K$ that are pairwise non-conjugate, if $n$ is either a prime power or twice a prime power.
 In any other case it is conjugate to $h_K(2)$ such representations. \end{Thm}

-Theorem \ref{t4} is proved in \S10.
 All of our proofs employ local tools, centered around the Theory of Bruhat-Tits trees.
 This is especially well suited to study local integral representations, which is already an important topic on its own.
-See \cite{Man99} as an example.
-It is possible to give a proof of Theorem \ref{t4} using more standard methods from representation theory, but the Bruhat-Tits point of view presented here make it easier to extend these computations to larger fields, as should be more clear in the examples in \S9.
+Indeed, some effort has been made by other authors to describe such representations, see \cite{Man99} as an example.
+It is possible to give a proof of Theorem \ref{t4} using more standard methods from representation theory, but the Bruhat-Tits point of view presented here make it easier to extend these computations to larger fields, as should be more clear in the examples in \S\ref{S9}.
+However, a direct proof can be useful to generalize this result to higher dimensional representations of metacyclic groups.
+We expect to return to this issue in a subsequent work.